Growing Degree Day Calculator

 | Alfalfa | 5 |

-The form above expects daily temperature data in degrees Celsius (°C).
-For each day in your period of interest, you should have a maximum and minimum temperature.
+The calculator expects daily temperature data in degrees Celsius (°C).
+For each day in your period of interest, you should have one maximum temperature and one minimum temperature.
+The lists must be aligned because the first high is paired with the first low, the second high with the second low, and so on.

 The calculator operates in °C only.
-If your weather data is in °F, convert each value to °C before entering it, using:
+If your weather data is in °F, convert each value to °C before entering it.
+The conversion is:

 °C = (°F − 32) × 5 / 9

 The output of the calculator is the total growing degree days across your chosen date range.
-On its own, this number is simply a measure of accumulated heat.
-To make it agronomically useful, compare it against crop-specific benchmarks or local historical data.
+On its own, this number is just an accumulation of heat.
+It becomes useful when you compare it with crop-specific benchmarks, long-term local averages, or previous field records.
+Many crop stage guides describe approximate GDD ranges for emergence, flowering, maturity, insect emergence, or disease scouting windows.

 | Method | Temperature inputs | Upper temperature cap? | Strengths | Limitations |